Updated August 26, 2023

 Learn more: Empower full review

-Best Budgeting Tool: You Need a Budget
+Best Budgeting Tool: You Need A Budget

-You Need a Budget (YNAB) focuses purely on budgeting.
+You Need A Budget (YNAB) focuses purely on budgeting.
 It uses a strategy called "zero-sum budgeting."
 Every cent you earn must have a plan, whether it goes toward groceries, rent, or savings.

 It also offers financial tools, such as daily webinars, to get you comfortable handling your own money.
-The service is an easy introduction into the world of budgeting.
+The service is an easy introduction to the world of budgeting.
 It's great for beginners looking to gain control of their finances.

 Key Features